-Behavioral and technical interview questions may be posed during your job interview.
+Behavioral interview questions may be posed during your job interview.
 These focus on your character, talents, and abilities rather than your experience and educational background.
 An interviewer may ask you about a challenging issue, which can assist you in understanding how you manage it.

-This blog will go through the top eight software engineer behavioral interview questions and answers that you can come into during a job interview.
+In this blog, we will go through the top eight software engineer behavioral interview questions and answers that you can come into during a job interview.
 We'll then go through some pointers for efficiently answering behavioral questions.

 All sorts of businesses use behavioral job interview strategies.
 Unlike standard job technical interview questions, which ask you to discuss your previous roles or share your qualifications, these questions seek actual examples of expertise and experiences directly related to the position.